The Better 'Ole: Critical reception

 Of the New York production, The New York Times wrote that it "sweeps an audience off its feet by the sheer force of sincerity.
 Sooner or later everyone will see it and those will be fortunate to do so while it retains the bloom of its first inspiration".

 Adaptations and sequel

 Two film adaptations of the musical were made during the silent film era.
-The first, a 1918 British version, The Romance of Old Bill, starred Charles Rock.
-The second version was a 1926 Warner Bros. film, The Better 'Ole, which was the second feature film to use the Vitaphone sound process, and starred Sydney Chaplin as Old Bill.
+The first, a 1918 British version, The Romance of Old Bill, stars Charles Rock.
+The second version is a 1926 Warner Bros. film, The Better 'Ole, which was the second feature film to use the Vitaphone sound process, and stars Sydney Chaplin as Old Bill.

 The success of the musical led to a West End sequel, Old Bill, M.P., which opened at the Lyceum Theatre on 12 July 1922.
 Old Bill was played by Edmund Gwenn, and Bairnsfather appeared as himself.
 Unlike The Better 'Ole, the later piece was not a musical.
 It ran until 11 November 1922.